khuranadhruv18/discourz/docs/proposal.md

 The above image is a screenshot of the page where you can edit your Discourz profile.
 This page allows you to upload a photo of yourself, which will be visible to other users.
 There are text boxes for first name, last name and a short description of yourself.
 Below that, you can enter your city and use simple drop down menus to select the state and country you live in.

 ![example image](imgs/UI_Poll.png)

+The above image is a screenshot of the page where you can take polls, with an example poll question.
+The question appears on top and below it are several options for you to choose in the poll with a button next to them.
+Below the options are bars with percentages showing what the results of the poll are at that moment in time.

 ![example image](imgs/UI_discussion.png)

 ![example image](imgs/UI_debate.png)